-Loans receivable mainly consists of a loan to a state controlled entity, which was not past due as at 31 December 2014 (the loans was past due as at 31 December 2013).
+Loans receivable mainly consists of a loan to a state controlled entity and to third party.
+The unsecured loan to the state controlled entity is not past due as at 31 December 2015.
 In May 2014, the Group signed a restructuring agreement with the borrower.
-The management believes that, if required, the State of Georgia (National Agency of State Property of the Ministry of Economy and Sustainable Development) will provide support to the extent permitted by the Georgian legislation to the state controlled entity to enable it to repay the loan.
+The management believes that, if required, the Government of Georgia (National Agency of State Property of the Ministry of Economy and Sustainable Development) will provide support to the extent permitted by the Georgian legislation to the state controlled entity to enable it to repay the loan.